Parent page: More about Schematics

 Flat designs are simpler to create.
 A flat design can include a top sheet with a Sheet Symbol for each child sheet, but this is optional as this top sheet is not used to create sheet-to-sheet connectivity.
 For a small design which only has two or three schematic sheets in it, you might decide that a top sheet does not add any value.
 Once the sheet count gets higher, a top sheet can help the reader understand the functionality of the circuit design from the way that the logical blocks (Sheet Symbols) are arranged on the sheet.

 The same design, shown without a top sheet (left) and with a top sheet (right) - both are examples of a flat design.

-In a flat design, the connections between the sheets can be created by Ports, Offsheet Connectors, Power Ports, and Net Labels, as shown in the image above with the magnifying glass.
+In a flat design, the connections between the sheets can be created by Ports, Offsheet Connectors, Power Ports and Net Labels, as shown in the image earlier with the magnifying glass.
 The recommended approach is to use Net Labels within each sheet and Ports to connect between sheets.
 Ports offer more features than Off-Sheet Connectors, including the ability to add Port Cross References, which adds a

 SheetName[GridReference] to each port, referring to a matching port on another sheet, as shown in the image below.

 There is no limit to the number of sheets in a flat design.